caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

-Sitting in a comfortable seat of an air charter flying across continent, i tried to forget about the cold harsh reality of outside world that laid both in the past and the future of that unexpected flight.
+Sitting in a comfortable seat of an air charter flying across continent, i tried to forget about the cold harsh reality of outside world that laid both in the past and in the future of that unexpected flight.
 Well, sometimes i think that, on the contrary, it is those moments of relaxation and thinking that are reality, and the rest of my life is not much different from a film or a video game.

 But how much of this is really worth considering and how much of it is just playing with language?
 Useless question.